-Basically, making your own glue is a form of crafting.
-You do it mainly because it’s fun, interesting and educational (many of these glue recipes are safe for kids to help with).
+Besides, learning how to make glue for yourself is a form of crafting.
+It’s fun, interesting and educational (many of these glue recipes are safe for kids to help with).

 1. Flour glue recipe

 The most basic of the homemade glue recipes, which you may already be familiar with, is just made of flour and water.
-It tends to dry out over time and stop holding together whatever it was holding together, but it’s fine for, say, making decorations a few hours before a party.
+It tends to dry out over time and stop holding together whatever it was holding together, but it’s fine for, say, making decorations you only intend to keep up for a few hours.

 Store it in a sealed container and apply it with a brush.
 If it dries out, you can mix a little warm water into it.